bibleexchange/courses/poetry/en/408_ecclesiastes_chapter-9.md

 A poor wise man, and he by his wisdom delivered the city.

-Yet no one remembered that same poor man: Under the premise that death ends existence and consciousness for all, Solomon protested that the only lasting meaning this man might have - to be remembered - was taken away.
+Yet no one remembered that same poor man: Under the premise that death ends existence and consciousness for all, Qoholet protested that the only lasting meaning this man might have - to be remembered - was taken away.
 The almost unbelievable fleetingness of fame added to the sense of meaninglessness of life.

 Men quickly forget, but God never does.
 He knows those who are His (2 Timothy 2:19).
 He has a book of remembrance before Him for those that fear the Lord (Malachi 3:16), and their names are written in heaven (Luke 10:20).